David G. Price Fellowship in Astronomical Instrumentation

 The Price Fellowship is awarded to a graduate student or postdoctoral

-fellow engaged in astronomical instrumentation work, and provides
+fellow working on astronomical instrumentation, and provides stipend

-stipend support for a full year.
-The intent is to allow the student
+support for up to a full year.
+The intent is to allow the student to

-to focus on an instrumentation project instead of serving as a TA or research
+focus on an instrumentation project instead of serving as a TA or

-assistant.
+research assistant.
 The fellowship was first awarded in 2001.
-Candidates for

-the Price Fellowship are recommended to the Graduate Committee and the
+Candidates for the Price Fellowship are recommended to the Graduate

-Vice Chair for Instrumentation.
-It is not necessarily awarded every year,
+Committee and the Vice Chair for Instrumentation.
+It is not necessarily

-and may be received at most twice during a student's graduate career at
+awarded every year, and may be received at most twice during a student's

 Past Recipients